Increasingly popular over the last 10 years, print on demand is a real revolution in the world of e-commerce.

 -A higher price per item.
 Since print on demand is based on the principle of unit or small volume orders, the cost of the products is higher than for bulk orders.
 Nevertheless, you set your prices according to the sales margin you wish to achieve.
 It is up to you to propose attractive designs and to promote them effectively.

 -Longer processing times.
 Products must be manufactured before being shipped.
 Therefore, the delays are longer because the order processing time must be added to the delivery time.
-Our average order processing time is 3 days plus shipping time, which is 4 days on average.
+Our average web 2 print order processing time is 3 days plus shipping time, which is 4 days on average.

 Now that you know the advantages and disadvantages of print on demand, let's go through the different steps to get started with print on demand.

-The choice of a good POD supplier is essential for success in print on demand because its role goes far beyond the production of the items.
+The choice of a good POD supplier is essential for success in print on demand because its role goes far beyond all over print on demand production of the items.

 Criteria for choosing a POD supplier